 Alpha-linolenic acid (ALA) and high level of Omega-3 fatty acids

-Often Sabja seeds are confused with chia seeds in India.
-Chia seeds are not from the native plant of India and belong to South America.
+Sabja seeds are often confused with chia seeds in India.
+Actually, Chia seeds are not from the native plants of India and belong to South America.
 Apart from the difference in physical characteristics, chia seeds have relatively more fat content than sabja seeds.

 1. Help in Digestion :

 Sabja seeds or sweet basil seeds are exceptionally high in fibre content.
-According to research , 4gm of sweet basil seeds contain more fibre than a bulb of lettuce.
+According to a research, 4 gm of sweet basil seeds contain more fibre than a bulb of lettuce.
 These fibre rich seeds have higher level of mucilage (soluble fibre), thus help in regulating the bowel movement and improves digestion.

 2. Help in Weight loss:

 Sabja seeds has an ability of expanding up-to 30 times of its original volume when soaked.
 The gelatinous mass of sabja seeds is rich in fibre and keeps you full for a longer time.
-Sweet basil seeds contain high level of protein, about 14% of its content which are slow to digest and keeps you full for a longer period of time.
-Add sabja seeds to your smoothie, falooda , shake or water to incorporate in into your diet.
+Sweet basil seeds contain high level of protein; about 14% of its content which are slow to digest and keeps you full for a longer period of time.
+Therefore, add sabja seeds to your smoothie, falooda, shake or water to incorporate in into your diet.

 3. Good Source of Omega-3:

 Sweet basil seeds are one of the richest source of Omega-3 fatty acids from plant source.
 Higher level of omega 3 helps in reducing cholesterol.
-Research says 28gm or one ounce of sabja seeds fulfil the daily requirement of omega-3 fatty acids for an adult.
+Research says, 28 gm or one ounce of sabja seeds fulfill the daily requirement of omega-3 fatty acids for an adult.